 - Debris and contamination are moved away from the initial point of contact in a straight line.

-- Avoid figure 8 motions and twisting or turning motions, as these can redeposit contaminants or grind debris into the end face.
+- Avoid figure-eight motions and twisting or turning motions as these can redeposit contaminants or grind debris into the end face.

-Many common techniques used in fiber optics cleaning give inconsistent results and can promote recontamination.
+In summary, many common techniques used in fiber optics cleaning give inconsistent results and can promote recontamination.
 Dry cleaning, cleaning with isopropyl alcohol, and wet cleaning of connectors provide poor results.
 The best fiber optic connector cleaning method is the combination cleaning method.
 This technique involves using a small amount of solvent on a wiping material and immediately drying the surface.
-Comment below your experiences using the combination cleaning method, or share your experiences using other methods -we'd love to have your feedback.
+Comment below your experiences using the combination cleaning method, or share your experiences using other methods, we'd love to have your feedback.

 Berdinskikh, T., Fisenko, A. I., Daniel, J., Bragg, J., & Phillips, D. (2003).
 The role of electrostatic charge effect on the contamination of fiber optics connectors and the ways of eliminating it.
 Proc.
 SPIE 4833, Applications of Photonic Technology 5 (pp. 5-6).
 Quebec City, Canada: https://doi.org/10.1117/12.475352.